nanoblocktech/markdown/README.md

-# markdown
+# Markdown

-PHP `Parsedown` extension to embed video and audio in markdown formatting.
+PHP Markdown is an extension of `Parsedown`, to embed video and audio in markdown formatting.
 Additionally, it supports creating a table of contents and automatically inserts `target="_blank"` anchor if links don't match your hostname.

 ---